aaronrothschild/mattermost-firefox-extension/README.md

 5. Add the extension to Firefox:
     * Go to `about:debugging` in your Firefox browser
-    * Click "Load unpacked" and navigate to and select your `mattermost-firefox-extension` directory
+    * Click "Load Temporary Add-On..." and navigate to and select your `mattermost-firefox-extension` directory and select the `webpack.config.js` file

 6. Allow cross-origin requests from your Firefox extension to Mattermost:
    * Get the ID of your extension by looking at it's entry on `about:debugging`
-    * Set `ServiceSettings.AllowCorsFrom` in your `config.json` to `moz-extension://<your-extension-id>`, e.g. `moz-extension://ajfkdfomehaklgdhggbfhhicchlangjp`
+    * Set `ServiceSettings.AllowCorsFrom` in your `config.json` to `moz-extension://<your-extension-id>`, e.g. `moz-extension://mattermost-firefox-extension@mattermost.com`
     * Restart your Mattermost server

 7. Use the extension